 Business and Industry Services

-Warren Energy Engineering (WEE) provides a comprehensive range of energy efficiency, energy-related design and engineering, and energy management services and solutions.
+Warren Energy (WE) provides a comprehensive range of energy efficiency, energy-related design and engineering, and energy management services and solutions.

-Our clients and partners think of WEE as an extension of their own operations and facilities organizations.
+Our clients and partners think of us as an extension of their own operations and facilities organizations.
 Our capabilities span the entire project lifecycle, from initial analysis through implementation.
-We bring proven engineering skills, deep energy domain knowledge, and a comprehensive understanding of the latest technologies, programs, and systems, with the commitment to be a true partner for the long term.
+We bring proven engineering skills, deep energy domain knowledge, and a comprehensive understanding of the latest technologies, programs, and systems, with the commitment to be a true long-term partner.

 Measurement and Verification